AdaKun/Docker-Guide/README.md

 Two components to a docker infastructure:

-1. an image (of anything)
+1. An image (of anything)
-2. containers (instance of an image run as a container)
+2. Containers (instance of an image run as a container)

 Be sure version of Docker is at least 1.1

 `docker version`

 Find more information in Docker

 `docker info`

 How much space can I use using Docker images?